-1. If an Assistant Principal recommends bus suspension, then the parent/guardian may appeal in writing review by the Principal within two business days.
-The Principal would arrange within two working days an Appeals Hearing with the Assistant Principal, parent/guardian, and student.
-The
+1. If an Assistant Principal recommends bus suspension, then the parent/guardian may appeal in writing to the Principal within two business days.
+The Principal would arrange

-- Principal may uphold the decision of the Assistant Principal, reduce the recommended consequence, or increase the recommended consequence. - 2.
-A parent/guardian may appeal the Principal's decision in writing to the Director of Transportation for review within two business days.
-An Appeals Hearing will be set within two business days by the Director of Transportation, Assistant Principal, Principal, parent/guardian, and student.
-The Director of Transportation may uphold the decision by the Assistant Principal and/or Principal, reduce the recommended consequence, or increase the recommended consequence.
-The Director of Transportation would hear all Appeals facts and share with the Superintendent before a final decision is rendered to the student's parent/guardian.
+- within two working days an Appeals Hearing with the Assistant Principal, parent/guardian, and student.
+The Principal may uphold the decision of the Assistant Principal, reduce the recommended consequence, or increase the recommended consequence. - 2.
+A parent/guardian may appeal the Principal's decision in writing to the Director of Transportation and the Director of Elementary Education or the Director of Secondary Education for review within two business days.
+An Appeals Hearing will be set within two business days by the Directors, Assistant Principal, Principal, parent/guardian, and student.
+The Directors may uphold the decision by the Assistant Principal and/or Principal, reduce the recommended consequence, or increase the recommended consequence.
+The Directors would hear all Appeals facts and share with the Superintendent before a final decision is rendered to the student's parent/guardian.
 During the appeal process, the student may not ride the bus and will continue to serve the consequences until a decision is made.
 There would be no further appeal to the School Board.